wyeworks/style-guidelines/ember/README.md

 * [1.2](#1.2) Use `PascalCase` for class names
 * [1.3](#1.3) Use `ALL_CAPS_SNAKE_CASE` for constants

+> Classes in this context refer to functions used as prototypes, objects
+> declared using the ES2015 `class` syntax and objects that _inherit_ from
+> `Ember.Object`

 ## Variables

 * [2.1](#2.1) Prefer `let` over `var` and use `const` semantically to indicate immutability.
-Please, remember that `const` variables are immutable in JavaScript variables are mutable in JavaScript.
+Please, remember that `const` variables are mutable in JavaScript variables are mutable in JavaScript.
-* [2.2](#2.2) Use one `let` statement for one line declarations and for null variables and use separate `let` asignments for multi line delcarations and destructirings.
+* [2.2](#2.2) Use one `let` statement for one line declarations and for null variables and use separate `let` assignments for multi line declarations and destructuring assignments.

 ```js
 let lorem = {},